blackkolly/GitHub-Actions-Advanced-Workflows-Project/README.md

-# GitHub Actions Advanced Workflow Project
+# GitHub Actions Advanced Workflow and Jenkins Project

 This project demonstrates an advanced CI/CD pipeline using GitHub Actions with multiple jobs, dependencies, matrices, secrets management, and reusable workflows.
 Implementation procedure as follows: